sourcegraph/handbook/content/ce/routing_questions.md

 **Keywords**: `permissions`, `ACLs`, `access`, `authorization`, `authz`

-Any questions about repository permissions should be routed to the [Cloud team](../engineering/cloud/index.md).
+Any questions about repository permissions should be routed to the [Core application team](../engineering/core-application/index.md).

 ## User authentication (SSO)

 **Keywords**: `authentication`, `authn`, `SSO`, `SAML`, `OAuth`, `auth proxy`, `OpenIDConnect`, `OIDC`

-Any questions about user authentication should be routed to the [Cloud team](../engineering/cloud/index.md).
+Any questions about user authentication should be routed to the [Core application team](../engineering/core-application/index.md).

 ## Code intelligence